pluskid/Mocha.jl/docs/dev-guide/layer.rst

 This macro will automatically define a constructor with keyword arguments for each field.
 This makes the interface easier to use for the end-user.

+Each layer should have a field ``name``.
+When the layer produce output blobs, it should have a property ``tops``, allowing the user to specify a list of names for the output blobs the layer is producing.
+If the layer takes any number of blobs as input, it should also have a property ``bottoms`` for the user to specify the names for the input blobs.
+Mocha will use the information specified in ``tops`` and ``bottoms`` to wire the blobs in a proper data path for network forward and backward iterations.

-A subtype of ``LayerState`` should be defined correspondingly.
+A subtype of ``LayerState`` should be defined for each layer correspondingly.
 For example

 .. code-block:: julia